 Bruce H. LedermanPartner

-At the appellate level, on May 2, 2013, Mr. Lederman is scheduled to argue a major foreclosure case involving priorities of mechanic’s lienors before the New York State Court of Appeals.
-In 2012, Mr. Lederman successfully obtained a unanimous reversal by the New York Court of Appeals of an Article 78 proceeding where the New York State Department of Labor improperly attempted to hold a general contractor liable for the unpaid wages owed by a subcontractor.
+At the appellate level, in 2016, Mr. Lederman obtained a determination by the Appellate Division that property owners who are required to grant easements under RPAPL 881 to facilitate construction of adjoining property are entitled to reasonable license fees as well as attorneys’ and engineering fees.
+In 2015, Mr. Lederman obtained a determination by the Appellate Division that the sponsor of newly built condominium is not under any duty to sell all units and may retain rental units within the condominium building, as well as a decision that a condominium purchaser waived its right to rescission by later entering into a renovation agreement which reaffirmed the original purchase agreement.
+In 2014, Mr. Lederman also obtained a reversal from the Appellate Division dismissing claims against an affiliate of a condominium sponsor for alleged errors in a condominium offering plan.
+In 2013, Mr. Lederman obtained a modification of the law from the New York State Court of Appeals in an important case involving priority of mechanics’ liens over consolidated acquisition and construction financing.
+Also, in 2013, Mr. Lederman obtained a reversal from the Appellate Division, First Department, in a case where the City of New York had improperly denied a developer 421-a tax benefits valued at approximately $3 million.
+In 2012, Mr. Lederman successfully obtained a unanimous reversal by the New York State Court of Appeals of an Article 78 proceeding where the New York State Department of Labor improperly attempted to hold a general contractor liable for the unpaid wages owed by a subcontractor.
 In 2011, Mr. Lederman argued a major case before the Second Circuit Court of Appeals in a landmark case involving the Interstate Land Sales Act.
 Mr. Lederman has also successfully argued a wide variety of other appeals involving specific performance and down payment disputes for real estate contracts, mechanic’s liens, foreclosures and other business related issues.

 At the trial level, Mr. Lederman has extensive experience arguing complex motions, trying cases and appearing in arbitrations.
-Mr. Lederman recently obtained summary judgment dismissing finder’s fee claims of over $6 million against the New York City Regional Center in connection with EB-5 financing of the Brooklyn Navy Yard, Steiner Studios and Barclay’s Arena In trials and hearings, Mr. Lederman has successfully represented an employee at a trial involving unpaid wages and counterclaims for breach of fiduciary duties, a flooring contractor in the foreclosure of a mechanic’s lien and counterclaims of defective installations, numerous private property owners in enforcement of contract and restrictive covenants issues and manufacturers in trademark and copyright disputes.
+In 2016, Mr. Lederman won a landmark Article 78 proceeding setting aside computerized teacher evaluations based upon student test scores.
+The case was prominently reported in the New York Time, Wall Street Journal, Washington Post and numerous other media outlets.
+In 2013, Mr. Lederman obtained summary judgment (which was later affirmed by the Appellate Division) dismissing finder’s fee claims of over $6 million against the New York City Regional Center in connection with EB-5 financing of the Brooklyn Navy Yard, Steiner Studios and Barclay’s Arena.
+In trials and hearings, Mr. Lederman has successfully represented an employee at a trial involving unpaid wages and counterclaims for breach of fiduciary duties, a flooring contractor in the foreclosure of a mechanic’s lien and counterclaims of defective installations, numerous private property owners in enforcement of contracts and restrictive covenants issues and various manufacturers and retailers in trademark and copyright disputes.

 On the transactional side, Mr. Lederman has represented numerous developers in the acquisition and sale of multi-family properties, with both traditional and private placement financing.
 Mr. Lederman has closed many individual properties as well as large portfolio refinances (involving up to approximately $100 million), including securitized and Fannie Mae transactions and defeasance transactions.
 In 2007, Mr. Lederman represented the seller of the East Harlem Portfolio, one of the largest residential portfolio sales in Harlem’s history, consisting of 49 separate properties with a combined sales price in excess of $200 million.

-Mr. Lederman's clients include First American Title Insurance Co., Royal Abstract, The Moinian Group, Sackman Enterprises, The RE Group (the Kessner Family), C&K Properties (Meir Cohen and Ben Korman), El Ad Properties, Dabby Investments (Roni Ben-Dov), Dennis Herman, L&M Development, Simone Development, Haruvi Holdings, Richard Maidman, T. Weiss Realty, ODA Architecture (Eran Chen), O&D Builders (Nick DeSarno) and toy manufacturer Kids of America/Magic Power Company.
+Mr. Lederman's clients include First American Title Insurance Co., Old Republic Title Insurance, Royal Abstract, The Moinian Group, Sackman Enterprises, The RE Group (the Kessner Family), C&K Properties (Meir Cohen and Ben Korman), El Ad Properties, Dabby Investments (Roni Ben-Dov), Dennis Herman, L&M Development, Simone Development, Haruvi Holdings, Richard Maidman, ODA Architecture (Eran Chen), O&D Builders (Nick DeSarno) and toy manufacturer Kids of America/Magic Power Company.
 Early in his career, Mr. Lederman represented Louis Vuitton in trademark counterfeiting cases and Mitsubishi Motors in product liability cases.

-Mr. Lederman has written articles about mechanic's liens that appeared in Real Estate Weekly and federal preemption articles that appeared in the New York Law Journal.
-He is also a CLE lecturer on mechanic's liens for First American Title Insurance Co.
+Mr. Lederman has written articles about time of the essence and closing issues which has appeared in the New York State Bar Association Journal as well as articles on condominium sponsor liability and mechanic's liens which have appeared in Real Estate Weekly and federal preemption articles that appeared in the New York Law Journal.
+He has given CLE lectures for the New York State Bar Association on real estate contracts and on construction defect litigation, and for the New York County Lawyers Association on RPAPL 881 and Access Agreements.
+He has also give CLE lectures on mechanic's liens for First American Title Insurance Co.

 J.D., New York University, 1984